-We continuously review how to support clients.
-This includes collaborating with Government agencies and other reputable organisations to deepen and share knowledge so that we may be impactful.
-In addition, we are able to help our clients to:
+Grant Thornton is continuously looking to support clients in this increasingly important issue, including collaborating with Government agencies and other reputable organisations, to deepen and share knowledge so that we may be impactful by engaging in this area.
+In addition, we are able to support our clients by offering to assist them with:

-- develop a modern slavery statement - · conduct supply chain mapping - carry out supplier due diligence and routine spot checks - develop any policies and practices clients may have in place.
+- drafting and developing a modern slavery statement - supply chain audits - offer to support and develop practical and cost-effective solutions - offer supplier due diligence - provide assurance over policies and practises clients may have in place - conducting ethical reviews.